 As the ultimate proof of success for these little robots, there already exist numerous bot stores, such as BotList for example.

 Nevertheless, to redirect the conversation to the entrepreneurial use of chatbots, it is important to note that these agents of conversation have the capacity of automating your customer service or even your FAQ, but also to increase your rate of conversion.

 What benefits for your company?

-There are a great deal of advantages linked to the implementation of a chatbot for both a company and its consumers.
-Contrary to a team of humans working in a call centre, the bot is available day and night, at whichever moment, and does not know anger nor fatigue.
-No more never ending calls on hold for those clients who receive an answer at any moment, anytime.
+There are a lot of advantages linked to the implementation of a chatbot for both a company and its consumers.
+Contrary to a team of humans working in a call center, the bot is available day and night, at whichever moment, and does not know anger nor fatigue.
+No more never-ending calls on hold for those clients who receive an answer at any moment, anytime.
 In a nutshell, an efficient management of CRM.